 The effects of methamphetamine are similar to amphetamines: increased energy, decreased appetite, and a feeling of euphoria.
 But due to its chemical makeup, meth enters the brain in greater amounts than amphetamines.
 Its effects on the brain and the nervous system are more pronounced and longerlasting.

 The natural release of dopamine is in proportion to the activity causing the pleasurable sensation.
-Meth hijacks this process.
+Meth hijacks this process ตรวจ HIV.
 A person high on meth is surging on dopamine.
 This accounts for the high energy, extreme agitation, and irrational, often violent, behavior.

 Prolonged use of meth changes brain function.
 Numerous studies reveal that repeated meth use interrupts an individual’s ability to learn.
 Sustained meth use also damages those areas of the brain that govern emotions and memory.
 Though many will try methamphetamine detox on their own, that is not recommended as it is considered to be too dangerous to try alone.

 The flood of dopamine produces euphoria.
 Users continue to chase this high at a terrible cost.
 Meth reduces the amount of dopamine the brain produces.
-To replicate that initial high, users must take more of the drug.
+To replicate that initial high, users must take more of the Drug Rehab Deerfield Beach visit this website.
 The more they take, the less the brain produces dopamine.
 It does not take long for a user to be addicted.
 With addiction comes the deterioration of the body.
 Meth decreases a person’s appetite.
 It is not unusual for users to forego food for want of the drug.
 Chronic users drop weight rapidly, often causing a gaunt and wasted appearance.

 Meth mouth comes about from poor diet, lack of oral hygiene, and relentless grinding of the teeth.
 Teeth crack and become infected.
 Users develop gingivitis, bleeding gums, and rot.
 Other side effects involve severe paranoia, anxiety, confusion, and hallucinations.
 One of the visual hallucinations heavy users report is meth bugs.
 Individuals pick at their skin, causing sores and scabs, all in a futile attempt to rid themselves of the nonexistent insects.